SIS code:

 4.1 Homework

 In some classes, homework will be assigned.
-Unless specified otherwise, it will be due by the beginning of the following class.
-If it is reasonably easy to type it in a text processor, send it by e-mail as an attachment (use PDF, MS Word or plain text).
+Unless specified otherwise, assignments are due by midnight before the class.
+If it is reasonably easy to type it in a text processor, send it by e-mail as an attachment (use PDF, MS Word, Google Docs, or plain text).
 Otherwise, you can email a scan or bring it to class.
 Please write legibly.

 You can use English or Czech/Slovak.